HebiRobotics/hebi-hrdf/FORMAT.md

 The link element refers to a parameterized rigid body with two parameters (extension and twist).
 All links have one output interface.

-Note that the "extension" and "twist" values generally correspond to those shown on http://docs.hebi.us/hardware.html.
+Note that the "extension" and "twist" values correspond to those shown on http://docs.hebi.us/hardware.html.

 **Required attributes:**
 - `type` (string/enum) Currently supported values: